Sarah McLachlan, 1999

 - Students continue going around the circle, repeating what the other students said, in order, and then adding his/her own sentence.

-- Post-Listening Talk about people we will always remember.
+- Discussion Talk about people we will always remember.
 Structure the discussion as a Draw-Write-Share activity.
 First, students draw a picture of someone they’ll always remember.
 Under their drawing, they complete this sentence: I’ll never forget _________________ because ______________________.
 Then they share their drawing and their writing in a small group.
-This activity is from the resource book Drawing Out by Sharon Bassanno and Mary Ann Christison.
+This activity is from the resource book Drawing Out by Sharron Bassano and Mary Ann Christison.

-- Post-Listening Talk about how we will be remembered.
+- Discussion Talk about how we will be remembered.
 Structure the conversation with the interactive worksheet below, for levels high beginning and up.
 The worksheet gives students practice changing verbs in the simple present to the simple past.
+This activity is highly recommended.
+Permission granted to duplicate for classroom use.